Hubbins67/nexthol-prismpro/index.rst

 - Prism Pro is our solution to make IT OPS smarter and automated.
 It covers the IT OPS process ranging from intelligent detection to automated remediation.
 - X-FIT is our machine learning engine to support smart IT OPS, including forecast, anomaly detection, and inefficiency detection.
-- The Capacity Runway view in the Planning dashboard allows you to view summary resource runway information for the registered clusters and access detailed runway information about each cluster.
-- The Scenarios view in the Planning dashboard allows you to create "what if" scenarios to assess the future resource requirements for potential work loads that you specify.
-- You must have a Prism Pro license to use the resource planning tools.
 - X-Play, the IFTTT for the enterprise, is our engine to enable the automation of daily operations tasks.
 - X-Play enables admins to confidently automate their daily tasks within minutes.
 - X-Play is extensive that can use customer’s existing APIs and scripts as part of its playbooks.